-Figure 2: The portfolio offers a high "purity level": 77% of revenues create an impact
+Figure 2: The Fund offers a high "purity level": 77% of revenues create an impact

-For companies with activities (revenues) in several impact pillars, all relevant revenue shares are allocated to the main impact pillar Pillar weights in the portfolio add up to 98%.
+For companies with activities (revenues) in several impact pillars, all relevant revenue shares are allocated to the main impact pillar.
+Pillar weights in the portfolio add up to 98%.
 2% is cash.
-For informational purposes only, allocations and characteristics subject to change.
 Source: Vontobel Asset Management, as of June 30, 2022